The Syn: Reunion

 A UK tour in May that year was cancelled and, on 16 May 2006, Squire announced his departure from the group: "Chris has decided to leave the Syn, and is no longer involved with that band despite reports to the contrary."

 Nardelli assembled an album, Armistice Day, combining a new studio track ("Armistice Day", recorded with Johnson and P. Stacey) with live work from 2006 recorded at XM radio studios in Washington DC(with Steve Nardelli, Chris Squire, Alan White, Gerard Johnson and Shane Theriot).
-Although Johnson recorded and mixed the track, he claimed he was never paid for his work.
+Although Johnson recorded and mixed the track, he said he was never paid for his work.
 In an 18 October 2006 message on Yesworld.com, Chris Squire discouraged fans from purchasing the album.
 The album was released without the permission of any of the artists, other than Nardelli.
 Both Johnson and P. Stacey left the band.
 While a release date in November 2006 was initially announced, legal action saw the album delayed until 2007.

-Meanwhile, Johnson and the Stacey brothers continued to work with Squire.
+Johnson and the Stacey brothers continued to work with Squire.
 Chris Squire, Gerard Johnson and Jeremy Stacey worked with two of Andrew Jackman's brothers (Jeremy Jackman and Gregg Jackman) on Chris Squire's Swiss Choir album, while Squire, Johnson and both Staceys began working on another Squire solo project.
 Work on this stalled, but Jeremy Stacey appeared on the debut album from Squackett, with Squire and Steve Hackett.
 The Squackett album and two Yes albums (Fly from Here and Heaven & Earth) include material co-written by Squire and Johnson and others.